Potluck-Planner-Full-Stack/potluck-planner-frontend/client/README.md

 4. As a `guest` to a potluck you can confirm that I'm going to the upcoming `event` ***feature coming soon***

 5. As a `guest` you can select which `item`s I'd like to be responsible for bringing

+# Features to Implement in the Future:

+    - Guest can un-RSVP for potluck

+    - Can add quantity of items needed and guest can choose how many to bring

+    - Add a reminders functionality that allows users to link up their upcoming `date`s to their Google calendar.

+    - Ability to upload multiple `photos` from the potluck gathering, like a photo gallery for a past event.